ibm-cloud-docs/watsonxdata/lite_plan.md

         For Lite plan instance, there are two options:

-        a. **Discover COS instance** : Automatically selects an existing IBM COS instance and its attached bucket or creates a new COS instance and bucket.
-If you created multiple IBM COS instances and buckets, select the appropriate IBM COS instance and the bucket to attach to it.
-Then configure the following details:
+        a. **Discover COS instance** : Selects an existing IBM COS instance and an attached bucket on your IBM Cloud account.
+If no COS instance and bucket are found, a first time COS instance and bucket creation feature will be enabled allowing for automatic COS instance and bucket creation with a generated default naming scheme.
+This automation only works if no buckets are registered on the watsonx.data instance.
+If multiple IBM COS instances and buckets are detected, select the IBM COS instance that contains the desired bucket to register with watsonx.data, and then configure the following details:

          | Field | Description |
          |--------------------------|----------------|